November 30th

 Commentary:

-Without proper judgement, one will behave like a beggar when desire or greed blinds his thoughts.
+Without proper judgment, one will behave like a beggar when desire or greed blinds his thoughts.

 Know when to give up!